luciangutu/rust_mongo_http_PoC/README.md

 Rust is getting the Mongo URI from the following environment variable, placed in [.env](backend/.env) `MONGODB_URI`

+The containers are deployed using docker-compose with BuildKit, using multi-stage builds for Rust.
+See [Dockerfile](backend/Dockerfile)

 ### Troubeshooting
 Check that the containers are up & running:
 ```bash